w3c/wai-website/pages/about/groups/task-forces/coga.md

 ## Objectives

-The objective of the COGA Task Force is to develop guidance and techniques for content authoring and user agent implementation in order to make web content accessible to people with cognitive and learning disabilities.
+The COGA Task Force develops guidance and techniques for content authoring and user agent implementation in order to make web content accessible to people with cognitive and learning disabilities.

 ## Work statement